kristianmandrup/paper_trail/README.md

 * Supports custom version classes so different models' versions can have different behaviour.
 * Thoroughly tested.
 * Threadsafe.

-## Status

-I am using RSpec to spec the functionality.
-As per May 6th I am just experimenting but most of the functionality should be pretty close, as the whole versioning aspect is much easier in the Mongoid data model, using a JSON document model for storage.
-Please help out!

 ## Rails Version